RedVoxInc/datawindow-examples/docs/source/04_sensor_data.md

 types = stn.get_station_sensor_types()
 ```

-You can use the available types of the Station to get corresponding Sensors.
+Use the types listed by the function to get the corresponding Sensors.
 If the return value of a function is
 `None`, the Sensor doesn't exist for that Station.

 Here is an example of getting commonly used Sensors.